dojo/docs/dojox/calendar.rst

 This class provides the state management of the displayed item renderer.
 The values are computed by the view and passed to the renderer.

 The state properties are: edited, focused, hovered, selected.
 If a state is set, a custom CSS pseudo class is added (same name with upper case first letter for example “Selected”).

 Additional CSS pseudo classed are used to describe the data item state with respect to the store:

   * "Storing": The data item is being added/updated to the store.
   * "Unstored": The data item is not in the store yet (interactive data item create use case)

 Finally the moveEnabled and resizeEnabled properties, define if the data item can be respectively moved or resized.

 If the item renderer needs a substantial refresh, the updateRendering() function is called.
-It is used mainly to compute the visibility of sub-components of the renderer.
+It is used mainly to compute the visibility of sub-components of this item renderer.

 Other utility functions are provided to format time and set text using Bidi text direction etc.